anelisekathryn/job-hunt/README.md

 ## POST MVP FEATURES
 - Change status on homepage list (not just on detail page)
+- Use Bootstrap or MUI to incorporate additional styling.
 - Allow user to edit job details.
 - Allow user to delete or "archive" job application.
 - Add a second API for random motivational quotes on home page